raharrison/ryanharrison.co.uk/_posts/2026/2026-01-19-remote-debugging-java-apps-intellij.md

 docker run -p 8080:8080 -p 5005:5005 myapp
 ```

-### Spring Boot Applications
+### Spring Boot

-For Spring Boot applications, you can pass the debug arguments through Maven or Gradle:
+For Spring Boot apps, you can pass the debug arguments through Maven or Gradle:

 ```bash
 # Maven